Ziggy237/IOT/README.md

 ```

 ### Note
 You can play around with the RGB values so you can have your preferred colors.
-A handy online tool to find your preffered colors in RGB values is
+A handy online tool to find your preferred colors in RGB values is
 https://www.rapidtables.com/web/color/RGB_Color.html
 <br>
 <br>